 If you have moderate to severe premenstrual symptoms even after you've tried home treatment and lifestyle changes, talk to your doctor about using medicine.
+Be safe with medicines.
+Read and follow all instructions on the label.

 The most commonly used medicines for PMS are:

-Nonsteroidal anti-inflammatory drugs (NSAIDs) for pain.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) for pain.

-Selective serotonin reuptake inhibitors (SSRIs) for mood-related symptoms.
+- Selective serotonin reuptake inhibitors (SSRIs) for mood-related symptoms.

 Nonsteroidal anti-inflammatory drugs (NSAIDs)

 - NSAIDs such as ibuprofen and naproxen relieve premenstrual pain and cramps and reduce menstrual bleeding.
 Try to start taking an NSAID 1 or 2 days before you expect pain to start.
 NSAIDs work best when taken before and at regular intervals throughout the premenstrual pain period.